-As in Mori at al.[13], it should be emphasized that while this modification has certain advantages, both in terms of interpretation and testing, it is nonetheless very similar in the spirit to the original Hierarchy Principle.
+As in Mori, Nishikimi, and Smith (2008), it should be emphasized that while this modification has certain advantages, in terms of both interpretation and testing, it is nonetheless very similar in the spirit to the original Hierarchy Principle.
 In particular, the rankings of Japanese cities in terms of their populations and cluster-based industrial diversities are quite similar [with a (highly significant) Spearman's rank correlation of 0.742].

-To do so, we begin in Section 4.1 by reformulating both industrial diversity and locational diversity [expressions (3.6) and (3.11) above] within a common framework that is more useful for testing purposes.
-This will yield tests of these two diversity concepts in Sections 4.2 and 4.3, respectively.
-The parallel test of the Hierarchy Principle is then developed in Section 4.4.
-Finally the relation between this Principle and the notion of "specialized cities" popularized by Henderson [4] is developed in Section 4.5.
+To reformulate the Hierarchy Principle, we begin by reformulating both industrial diversity and locational diversity [expressions (4) and (8)] within a common framework that is more useful for testing purposes.
+This will yield tests of these two diversity concepts in the sections Test of Industrial Diversity and A Test of Locational Diversity, respectively.
+The parallel test of the Hierarchy Principle is then developed in the section A Test of the Hierarchy Principle.
+Finally, the relation between this Principle and the notion of "specialized cities" popularized by Henderson (1974) is developed in the section Specialization and Agglomeration.

-4.1 Industrial and Locational Diversity
+Industrial and Locational Diversity

-To develop a common framework for industrial and locational diversity, it is convenient to begin by defining a family of indicator functions, $x{iU} : I \times \mathcal{U} \to \{0, 1\}$, for each industry, $i \in I$, and city, $U \in \mathcal{U}$, as follows33
+To develop a common framework for industrial and locational diversity, it is convenient to begin by defining a family of indicator functions, $x{iU}: I \times U \to \{0, 1\}$, for each industry, $i \in I$, and city, $U \in U$, as follows36